 "Air Force here, Marine Corps here, Army here and Navy here!" announced another, pointing out the different offices.

 "Good morning.
 I am _________.
 Welcome to the New Orleans MEPS."
 He then proceeded to cover the rules and regulations of the facility in detail.
 "There is a snack room with an arcade inside.
 It is there as a privilege.
 You are expected to keep it clean.
 If we find trash on the floor, it will be locked and your only snacks will consist of water from a fountain.
-Lunch will be served from 1000 to 1300.
-When you hear last call and you have not eaten, stop what you are doing and get your food.
-If you do not, you will not eat."

 He then covered Fraudulent Enlistment.
 "You will answer many questions and fill out many forms.
 If you lie to anyone or on anything, it will be considered Fraudulent Enlistment and you will be subject to two years in prison and dishonorable discharge.
 Do not do it."